AndrewJBateman/next-bootstrap-portfolio/README.md

 # :zap: Next Bootstrap Portfolio

-* A Next.js app to show a person's portfolio using Bootswatch styles.
+* A Next.js app to show a person's portfolio using HTML, Javascript & Bootstrap/Bootswatch styling.
 * **Note:** to open web links in a new window use: _ctrl+click on link_

 ![GitHub repo size](https://img.shields.io/github/repo-size/AndrewJBateman/next-apollo-crypto?style=plastic)